 The governing body, as set out in the legal document the Instrument of Government, comprises 13 governors.
 The total is made up from differing categories: 8 co-opted, 2 parent, one staff, one headteacher staff and one local authority.
-With the exception of headteacher staff all terms are for 4 years, although a governor may resign at any time or agree in advance they will resign after a shorter period.
+With the exception of the headteacher, all terms are for 4 years, although a governor may resign at any time or agree in advance they will resign after a shorter period.

 How are governors appointed?

 Governors do have to meet certain criteria (Declaration Eligibility 2021) and be willing to abide by the Code of Conduct 2021.
 The staff governor is elected by and from the staffing body.
 The parent governors are elected by and from the parental body but if no one is elected then a parent of a former pupil may be appointed by the governing body.
 Other parents, such as those with a child with special educational needs (SEMH) or with a child who has special educational needs and is over 18 may be appointed by the governing body in the absence of applicants from other parental categories.
 Co-opted governors are appointed by the governing body based on their skill set.
 The local authority governor is appointed by the governing body but has also been approved by a local authority panel.
 Associate members (if any) are appointed by the governing body for specific roles.
 They do not have a vote at full governing body meetings.

 Vacancies: There are currently three vacancies in the co-opted category and one in the parent category.
 The governing body would like to hear from you if you are interested in filling any of these roles for even a period of a few months.
 Please contact for further information, Janet Johnson, clerk to the governing body – email@example.com or LindaNewman@chb.org.uk or via the school office – 01273 604472

 Homewood College Governing Body Governors and Register of Interests

 |Register of Interests|

 (date informed or commenced if not predating appointment)